-- 1. Refer to Figure A.2.
-Unplug the machine or turn power switch to the OFF "O" position. - Pass the insulated terminals of the gun trigger control leads, one at a time, through the Gun Cable and Control Lead Access Slot (2) in the case front.
-The leads are to be routed under the Wire Feed Gearbox (6) and through the Cable Hanger (7) on the inner panel. - 3.
-Insert the connector on the gun conductor cable through the Gun Cable Access Hole (2) in the PRO 100 case front.
-Make sure the connector is all the way in the brass connector block.
-Unscrew thumbscrew on the connector block a few turns if gun connector will not insert fully.
-Rotate the connector so control leads are on the underside and tighten the Thumbscrew (8) in the connector block. - 4.
-Connect the gun trigger control lead terminals to the two insulated 1/4" (6,4 mm) tab terminal connector bushings located above the "Gun Trigger Connection" decal in the wire feed section (4).
+- 1. Refer to Figures A.2 and A.4.
+Unplug the machine or turn power switch to the OFF "O" position. - 2.
+Pass the insulated terminals of the gun trigger control leads, one at a time, through the Gun Cable and Control Lead Access Slot (A.2-2) in the case front.
+The leads are to be routed up the inside of the case front, behind the gas line. - 3.
+Insert the connector on the gun conductor cable through the Gun Cable Access Hole (A.2-2) in the SP 170-I case front.
+Make sure the connector is all the way in the brass connector block to obtain proper gas flow.
+If the gun connector will not fully insert, unscrew the thumbscrew on the connector block a few turns.
+Rotate the connector so control leads are on the underside and tighten the Thumbscrew on the connector block. - 4.
+Connect the gun trigger control lead terminals to the two insulated 1/4" (6,4 mm) tab terminal connector bushings located above the "Gun Trigger Connection" decal in the wire feed section (A.4).
 Either lead can go to either connector.
-Form the leads so that they are as close as possible to the inside panel.

-If the gun trigger switch being used is other than that supplied with the PRO 100, the switch must be a normally open, momentary switch.
+If the gun trigger switch being used is other than that supplied, the switch must be a normally open, momentary switch.
 The terminals of the switch must be insulated from the welding circuit.
-Malfunction of the PRO 100 may result if this switch shorts to the PRO 100 welding output circuit or is common to any electrical circuit other than the PRO 100 trigger circuit.
+Malfunction of the SP 170-I may result if this switch shorts to the SP 170-I welding output circuit or is common to any electrical circuit other than the SP 170-I trigger circuit.

-GAS CONNECTION (OPTIONAL)
+GAS CONNECTION